torvalds/linux/Documentation/admin-guide/perf/hns3-pmu.rst

 event pair.
 And the bit 16 of config indicates getting counter 0 or counter 1 of hardware event.

-After getting two values of event pair in usersapce, the formula of computation to calculate real performance data is:::
+After getting two values of event pair in userspace, the formula of computation to calculate real performance data is:::

   counter 0 / counter 1